 -Understand the tension between value creation and value capture in inter- and intrafirm relationships.

 -Address the challenges of innovation when managing inter- and intrafirm relationships;

 -Analyze bargaining situations having in mind the drivers of bargaining outcomes;

 -Address the challenges of the provision of incentives to knowledgeable individuals.

 - Case studies /Incidents (traditional, online)

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

-- Written exam aimed to assess students’ ability to apply the analytical tools illustrated during the course, to solve and interpret models of contracting, bargaining, and the provision of incentives.
+- A final written exam aimed to assess students’ ability to apply the analytical tools illustrated during the course, and to solve and interpret models of contracting, bargaining, and the provision of incentives.

 A list of readings is made availabe on Bboard together with slides of the lectures, problem sets, and their solutions.